fxamacker/ccf_draft/ccf_specs.md

 - Elements MUST be unique in `entitlement-set-authorization-type.entitlements` or `entitlement-set-authorization-type-value.entitlements`.

 - Keys MUST be unique in `dict-value`.
 Decoders are not always required to check for duplicate dictionary keys.
-In some cases, checking for duplicate dictionary key is not necessary or it may be delegated to the application.
+In some cases, checking for duplicate dictionary keys is not necessary or the checking may be delegated to the application.

 ### Deterministic CCF Encoding Requirements